Psychotherapy & Counselling

 Sessions

-Each session lasts 50 minutes and takes place at the same time each week.
-Sessions can be weekly or more frequently, up to three times a week.
+Each session lasts 50 minutes and happens at the same time each week.

 Fees